 When searching for the longest execution time of the airbag controller software, a maximum of 12185 processor cycles was found in generation number 97.
 In the same way, the random test was terminated after 5000 tests, and at this time had found a maximum of 10774 cycles.
-The genetic algorithms had found an execution time 13% longer than was found for random testing.
-Figure 5 shows that random testing reaches its maximum execution time after only about 1500 test runs, whereas for genetic optimization a continuous improvement up to the 100th generation can be observed.
+Evolutionary testing had found an execution time 13% longer than was found for random testing.
+Figure 4 shows that random testing reaches its maximum execution time after only about 1500 test runs, whereas for evolutionary testing a continuous improvement up to the 100th generation can be observed.
 The curve trace suggests that the genetic algorithms would find even longer execution times if the number of generations were increased.
-After only eleven generations - that corresponds to 550 test runs - the execution times found by genetic optimization are above those of random testing.
+After only eleven generations - that corresponds to 550 test runs - the execution times found by evolutionary testing are above those of random testing.